silviamaggi/smd-com/_posts/2017-08-05-mirrorless-camera-vs-dslr.md

 ## The Test

-A visit to Edinburgh, where a photo of mine was exhibited at the [Shutter Hub Open exhibition at Retina Festival](https://0.0.7.225/06/14/shutter-hub-open-exhibition-2017-at-retina-photography-festival/){:target="_blank" rel="noopener"}, seemed the right occasion for trying out the new entry.
+A visit to Edinburgh, where a photo of mine was exhibited at the _[Shutter Hub Open exhibition at Retina Festival]({{ site.url }}/photography/shutter-hub-open-retina-festival/)_, seemed the right occasion for trying out the new entry.

 I’ve decided to make good use of the help the camera can give me by using the following settings: